d0n601/CSUS-CSC153/Activities/Activity_6/README.md

 **Figure 8:** Select read-only mode for safety.

 Next we click `Tools -> Open Disk` from the menu.
-In the View Disk dialog box, we click the drive where you saved `smallsmallsmall`.
+In the View Disk dialog box, we click the drive where we saved `smallsmallsmall`.
 In our case we've moved the file to the `Desktop`, so we'll select the `C:` drive.
 ![2_select_c_drive](./images/2_select_c_drive.png)
 **Figure 9:** Selecting the `C:` drive to open and examine.